iamchrissmith/checks-for-understanding/module-2/backend/week_two.md

 ```

 Now how would you find the owner of the team with an id of 4?
+`Owner.team.name`
 5. In a database that's holding students and teachers, what will be the relationship between students and teachers?
 Draw the schema diagram.

+Students will have one teacher
+Teachers will have many students

+Table: Students
+* id
+* name
+* teacher_id

+Table: Teachers
+* id
+* name

 6. Define foreign key, primary key, and schema.
+foreign_key: is the id of a record on another table
+primary_key: is the unique id of the record for this table
+schema: is a diagram of a database and its relationships

 7. Describe the relationship between a foreign key on one table and a primary key on another table.
+They are the same number.
+They draw the relationship between the records on different tables.

 8. What are the parts of an HTTP response?
+`GET, POST, UPDATE, PUT, DELETE`

 ### Optional Questions